-- The following financial statements of CIT and Subsidiaries: Report of Independent Registered Public Accounting Firm Consolidated Balance Sheets at December 31, 2006 and December 31, 2005.
+1. The following financial statements of CIT and Subsidiaries: Report of Independent Registered Public Accounting Firm Consolidated Balance Sheets at December 31, 2006 and December 31, 2005.
 Consolidated Statements of Income for the years ended December 31, 2006, 2005 and 2004.
 Consolidated Statements of Stockholders' Equity for the years ended December 31, 2006, 2005 and 2004.
 Consolidated Statements of Cash Flows for the years ended December 31, 2006, 2005 and 2004.
-Notes to Consolidated Financial Statements - 2.
+Notes to Consolidated Einancial Statements Notes to Consolidated Financial Statements

 All schedules are omitted because they are not applicable or because the required information appears in the Consolidated Financial Statements or the notes thereto.